 We now have what we are told will be the final set of extensions (whether that proves to be the case remains to be seen).

 Accordingly, without the Government making any further changes to the thresholds before CRAR can be exercised, the restrictions will now be in place until 31 March 2021.

 As we covered in our previous briefing note, restrictions on service of statutory demands and winding up petitions was included as part of the Corporate Insolvency and Governance Act 2020 (“CIGA 2020”).

 In keeping with the other changes, the protections afforded by CIGA 2020 have also been extended to 31 March 2021.

 Update on forfeiture moratorium

 This does not affect the ability of landlords to take steps as a prelude to forfeiture in connection with other breaches of covenant, e.g. subletting, disrepair etc. Section 146 Notices in respect of such breaches remain a valid approach in the enforcement armoury open to landlords.
-However, the practical impact of such an approach is severely limited by the Practice Direction (51Z) which stays most possession cases (and their enforcement) for a 90 day period from 27 March until 25 June 2020.
+However, the practical impact of such an approach is severely limited by the ongoing forfeiture restrictions.

 The restrictions detailed above have been removed.
 Please refer to our latest guidance in our March 2022 Quarter Day page which can be found here.